IhitplayzYT/Main-Repo/IhitplayzYT_Arch/Finance/IBPCM.md

 1. Centralized Clearing
 2. Reduced Complexity
 3. Faster Settlement
-Basically i pay directly 100 to someone else
+Basically i pay directly 100 to someone else.
+Customer pays → Funds are debited and credited instantly between accounts. eg: IMPS,UPI,RTGS,etc

 ## Double settlements Payments:
 Transaction goes through two steps authorization and (finalizing & transferring) .Eg: Pay my bank 1k to buy from seller for 1k.
 When direct payments not required or currency conversion or bank verification it adds layer of security.
+You swipe a **debit card** → transaction is authorised instantly → the actual money moves from your bank to merchant’s bank later in batch settlement (end of day).

 ## Triple Settlements Payments:
-There is authorizing,clearing and settlement. eg: RTGS,SWIFT
+There is authorizing,clearing and settlement. eg: RTGS,SWIFT,credit cards.

 # Card Payments
 Issuer/Issuing Bank - Issues the cards for the customer.